ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Unknown - perhaps related to model 10.3 updates to treatment effects on this transition rate?
     - Engineers to investigate
     - For model 10.4
   * - 3.
-Total MAM exposure underestimated for early age groups in model 11.0 (note we overestimate for the later age groups, but I think this may be a result of issue #1)
+Total MAM exposure underestimated for early age groups in model 11.0
-    - Unknown, but let's check how we are initializing MAM exposure with the substates.
-It looks like we might be underestimating by ~1/3, which would mean that we are using the "worse" MAM state as the total MAM envelope rather than worse + better as the total MAM envelope
+    - Identified issue with wasting initialization using worse MAM rather than total MAM
-    - Engineers to investigate and resolve
+    - Hussain implemented fix, but still running
-    - For model 11.1 or 11.2
+    - Model 11.1
   * - 4.
 Targeted MAM intervention not targeted to those 6-24 months (should be 100% coverage for this group)
     - Bug
-    - Hussain implemented fix, but not yet run
+    - Hussain implemented fix, but still running
-    - For model 11.1
+    - Model 11.1
   * - 5.
 Targeted MAM intervention not targeted to worse MAM state
     - Bug
-    - Hussain implemented fix, but not yet run
+    - Hussain implemented fix, but still running
-    - For model 11.1
+    - odel 11.1